Border appears calm after lifting of pandemic asylum restrictions

 “We’re seeing precisely the challenge we expected,” Homeland Security Secretary Alejandro Mayorkas said Friday on ABC’s “Good Morning America.”
 “We cannot control the movement of people before they reach our border.”

 Border holding facilities were already far beyond capacity in the run-up to Title 42's expiration.
-Officials had orders to release people with a notice to report to an immigration office in 60 days if facilities reached 125% capacity or when they were held 60 hours or more.
-The quick releases were also to be triggered when authorities stopped 7,000 migrants along the border in a day.
+Officials had orders to release migrants with a notice to report to an immigration office if overcrowding and other factors became critical.

 Other parts of the administration's immigration plan were also in legal peril.